 - The Explorers Club is an international multidisciplinary professional society dedicated to the advancement of field research and the ideal that it is vital to preserve the instinct to explore.

 The Prince's Trust supports 13 to 30 year-olds who are unemployed and those struggling at school and at risk of exclusion.
 Many of the young people helped by The Trust are in or leaving care, facing issues such as homelessness or mental health problems, or they have been in trouble with the law.

 The Trust’s programmes give vulnerable young people the practical and financial support needed to stabilise their lives, helping develop self-esteem and skills for work.

 - Situated in Snowdonia National Park in North Wales, Plas Dol-y-Moch is the leading outdoor centre of inner city students from the Midlands UK.
 Inspiring students to experience everything the great outdoors has to offer.

 - Sporting Equals helps black and ethnic minority communities gain access to sport and physical activities.
 It helps to eradicate rasicum within sport.
 As an ambassador, Mark is proud to be associated with such a diverse charity linking extreme polar / mountain expeditions with the sporting world.

 An international network of the brightest and most creative young people aged 13-18.
 Members are part of a global community that provides access to a wide range of exciting opportunities not available anywhere else.
 Set up by the University of Warwick, IGGY operates within over 33 countries and provides a wider audience for my expeditions and educational projects.

-- Hire A Hero - Serving Those Who Served Us
+- Patron for Hire A Hero UK.org - Serving Those Who Served Us